ElementsProject/lightning/doc/node-operators-guide/faq.md

 Effort has been made to get `lightningd` running on Android, [see issue #3484](https://github.com/ElementsProject/lightning/issues/3484).
 Currently unusable.

-### How to "backup my wallet" ?

-See [Backup and recovery](doc:backup-and-recovery) for a more comprehensive discussion of your options.

-In summary: as a Bitcoin user, one may be familiar with a file or a seed (or some mnemonics) from which it can recover all its funds.

-Core Lightning has an internal bitcoin wallet, which you can use to make "on-chain" transactions, (see [withdraw](ref:lightning-withdraw)).
-These on-chain funds are backed up via the HD wallet seed, stored in byte-form in `hsm_secret`.

-`lightningd` also stores information for funds locked in Lightning Network channels, which are stored in a database.
-This database is required for on-going channel updates as well as channel closure.
-There is no single-seed backup for funds locked in channels.

-While crucial for node operation, snapshot-style backups of the `lightningd` database is **discouraged**, as _any_ loss of state may result in permanent loss of funds.
-See the [penalty mechanism](https://github.com/lightning/bolts/blob/master/05-onchain.md#revoked-transaction-close-handling) for more information on why any amount of state-loss results in fund loss.

-Real-time database replication is the recommended approach to backing up node data.
-Tools for replication are currently in active development, using the [`db write` plugin hook](doc:hooks#db_write).

 # Channel Management

 ### How to forget about a channel?